 Scientific researches prove that notifications are mostly counterproductive.
 According to this study, such brief interruptions only double the number of errors made in a task and urge us to constantly switch between them.
 It’s not shocking anymore when you find out that multitasking costs the US economy $450 billion dollars each year.

 Business experts and entrepreneurs are already aware of this.
 That’s why they practice single-tasking.
 Periods of deeper focus are more likely to result in fruitful work – provided that you arrange an environment where notifications have no power over you.
+For this purpose using a task mgmt for your team, and having a task management plan, is considered essential for any team, regardless of the size of it.

 We’ve put together this list of tried-and-tested tips to help you tame notifications: